 In response to submission of the enrollment form, the merchant Web server 132 initiates a computer program 144 comprising enrollment software that processes the information contained on the electronic application form 208.
-In one implementation, an agent is used to scan the application text for pre-specified terms, and to flag the application for further configured to support direct sales (i.e., sales that do not 35 review (such as by a staff member) if such a term exists.
+In one implementation, an agent is used to scan the application text for pre-specified terms, and to flag the application for further review (such as by a staff member) if such a term exists.
 If no such term is found, and the application is complete, the enrollment software automatically accepts the application.

-As part of this online registration, once the application has been processed (either automatically or with human 40 intervention), the enrollment software generates a unique store ID to be assigned to the associate.
-In addition, the enrollment software creates a database entry corresponding to the enrolling associate and stores the store ID and the information provided by the enrolling associate as a unique presentation of an online business agreement to the 45 entry in an associate database 160.
+As part of this online registration, once the application has been processed (either automatically or with human intervention), the enrollment software generates a unique store ID to be assigned to the associate.
+In addition, the enrollment software creates a database entry corresponding to the enrolling associate and stores the store ID and the information provided by the enrolling associate as a unique entry in an associate database 160.
 The database may be any type of data repository including, for example, an SQL table or ASCII text file.
 This database entry allows the merchant Web site 106 to properly track and credit associate referrals, as further described below.

 Next, the computer program 144 automatically formats and transmits an electronic mail message to the e-mail address of the approved associate.
 This electronic mail message provides detailed information about setting up an associate's Web site, including instructions on how to create HTML documents with referral links.
 These instructions specify a predefined format for embedding the store ID and unique product IDs with the HTML link structures.
 In addition, the e-mail message includes the unique store ID (generated by the enrollment software), and includes instructions on obtaining unique product IDs.
 The associate can obtain the unique product IDs by browsing the merchant Web site 106.
-Alternatively, the unique product IDs may be obtained by the associate through a specific electronic mail request, or may be provided by the merchant Web site when available to any client computer 200, and the enrolling 65 the initial electronic mail response is sent.
-A preferred set of linking instructions that are sent to new associates is included as Appendix A.
+Alternatively, the unique product IDs may be obtained by the associate through a specific electronic mail request, or may be provided by the merchant Web site when the initial electronic mail response is sent.
+A preferred set of $\ ^{20}$ linking instructions that are sent to new associates is included as Appendix A.

 FIG. 4 illustrates a preferred format of a URL 400 used by an associate to create a referral link to the merchant Web site.
 This format is recognized by parsing software (FIG. 1) that runs on the merchant Web site.
-The URL 400 comprises the merchant Web server information 402, the unique product 5 ID 404, the unique store ID 406, and an associate commission scheme ID 408.
+The URL 400 comprises the merchant Web server information 402, the unique product ID 404, the unique store ID 406, and an associate commission scheme ID 408.
 The unique store ID 406 represents the information created and stored in the associate's database during the associate enrollment process described above.
-In the AMAZON.COM implementation, the unique product ID 10 404 is the ISBN of a book that is available from the AMAZON.COM Web site.
+In the AMAZON.COM implementation, the unique product ID 404 is the ISBN of a book that is available from the AMAZON.COM Web site.
 The associate commission scheme ID is an optional feature that can be used to specify a commission percentage or method for calculating the referral commission.

 Upon receipt of the special linking instructions, the associate can begin to build the content (catalog documents) of the associate's Web site, including the descriptions of the products to be featured on the site.
-An associate can begin to refer customers to the merchant Web site 106 at anytime; 20 however, no credit may be given to the associate for referred customers until the associate has included properly-formatted referral links within its product catalog.
-Additionally, referral credit may be withheld if the merchant has not yet authenticated and qualified the associate Web site 25 for business.
+An associate can begin to refer customers to the merchant Web site 106 at anytime; however, no credit may be given to the associate for referred customers until the associate has included properly-formatted referral links within its product catalog.
+Additionally, referral credit may be withheld if the merchant has not yet authenticated and qualified the associate Web site for business.